Ananyanayaka/nasa-media-library_ananya/README.md

 ![alt text](image.png)

 ---
+- If everything is working correctly, you should see output like this in the terminal
+- This indicates that the React development server is up and running on http://localhost:3000..

+---

-## **To verify if your backend server is running successfully:**
+## **Backend view if server running succesfully:**

-     ```bash
-    Server is running on http://localhost:5000
-     ```

 ![alt text](image-1.png)
-   - If the server starts successfully, you should see a message in the terminal indicating the server is up and running.

 ---

-## **This is how it looks once it launches**
+- If the server starts without any errors, you should see an output similar to this in the terminal:
+- If the server is running properly, you should see a default response, such as a message or a simple confirmation that the server is up and running.

+---

+## **Frontend View After Launch**
 ![alt text](image-2.png)

 ---

- - you can search for mars moon or any data from NASA it will featch and display on the page .
+ - A search input field where users can type in a keyword (e.g., "Mars", "Apollo 11", "NASA missions") .
+ - A search button next to the input field to trigger the search

 ---